When Should I Rewind the Electric Motor?

 Deciding if the machine could benefit from a rewind can be difficult, but careful evaluation by a service professional can help identify if the motor shows signs of wear, deterioration or inefficiency, all factors that may make a rewind necessary. .
 Some warning signs are:

-signs of deterioration
+Signs of deterioration

 General signs of deterioration such as burns, broken parts, and contamination (such as moisture or rust) may indicate that the motor would benefit from a rewind.
 Although many electric motors can last a long time, they are vulnerable to eventual wear.